OrchardCMS/OrchardCore/src/docs/topics/contributing/contributing-code.md

 ## Working with Orchard Core's source code

 First, clone the repository using the command `git clone https://github.com/OrchardCMS/OrchardCore.git` and checkout the `main` branch.
 Then, you have multiple options, see below.
+You can also use [any other .NET IDE](../../resources/development-tools/README.md) too.

 ### Command Line